Python3pkg/Nappy/wiki/To-Do.md

 # To Do
 Things that still need to be done, or at least might be useful if done.

+## Performance
+I instrumented the code to determine how much time is taken by all the dynamic construction for the APIInfo, _getAPI, _makeAPIContext, etc stuff.
+On my mac that contributes about 189 microseconds (i.e., less than 1 millisecond) of overhead.
+It's just not a factor versus the round-trip times to the NumerousApp server.

+If you time the end-to-end calls you will be up in the 280 millisecond range with the bulk of this being actual on-the-wire time (i.e., beyond our control).
+The `requests` library conveniently puts the on-the-wire elapsed time into the response object which the Numerous class makes available via the `statistics` (see below).
+Thus the maximum theoretical API rate is about 3 to 4 requests per second back and forth to the Numerous server from a single thread.
+You can definitely get more with multiple threads/processes.
+Your mileage may vary of course depending on network conditions.

+By default the round-trip time (in floating point seconds) of the most recent API request is available in nr.statistics['serverResponseTimes'].

+If you force that element to be an array then the code will keep the most recent N round-trip times (as determined by the size of the array).
+So, for example:

+    nr.statistics['serverResponseTimes'] = [0]*10

+will set things up so that the last 10 response times at the requests.request() call level are always available in 'serverResponseTimes'.
+The most recent time will be the zero'th element in the array.

+If you hand instrument the code and perform more experiments you will find there is 4-6 milliseconds of extra overhead buried somewhere in the `requests` module itself.
+I haven't been able to figure out what that is; I'm guessing it has to do with sockets being closed when objects go out of scope.

 ## Exception Wrap Subclass
 By design the Numerous and NumerousMetric classes bubble up most errors as Exceptions and do not hide low-level errors some of which are a little silly.